gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

 However, using Django, we only need a single URL-based route because a `CreateView` CBV will automatically:

 - Create a Django [ModelForm]() used to automatically create the form's inputs for the Model.
-- If the request is a `GET`, render a template (where we'll put include a `<form>`)  and
+- If the request is a `GET`, render a template (where we'll include a `<form>`)  and
-- In the case of a `POST`, use the form's contents to create data and perform a redirect.
+- In the case of a `POST`, use the posted form's contents to create data and perform a redirect.

 Let's add that new URL pattern to **main_app/urls.py**